deinsoftware/hardhat/README.md

 alias sb="source ~/.bash_profile"
 ```

 On macOS `ANDROID_BT_VERSION` automatically take last Android SDK Build Tool version.
 But you can modify it and choose the version that you want.
-And omit `GRADLE_HOME` and `JAVA_HOME` if you [install this libraries with sdkman](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).
+Skip `GRADLE_HOME` and `JAVA_HOME` if you [install this libraries with sdkman](https://medium.com/@equiman/setup-macos-for-development-5eb1f1506ca5).

 With **H**ard**H**at alias, you can open it the application directly from a terminal window using the command `hh` and <kbd>RETURN</kbd> key.